DIE, MY DEAR

 What’s amazing about the film is the depth of feeling they have for one another, equally good and bad, plus how well it sells its slightly silly premise without lapsing into melodrama.
 This is helped along by two stunning leads, whose work I’m otherwise sadly unfamiliar with.
 They give the piece an authenticity, doing the full range of emotions well: restraint, insecurity, hate and regret alike.
 Then as both get sicker, succumbing to their illness, there’s a brave physicality to their performances.
 A few laugh out loud lines aside, what could easily be played for black comedy is, instead, superbly performed as a tragedy.
 Any sentimentality is undermined by the brutal setup, but that doesn’t mean there’s no warmth to it.

 There are, perhaps, some slightly misguided and surprisingly cliched set-pieces involving hallucinations.
 In fairness, at their best they’re an organic way to explore the character’s fears and baggage.
 However, in film’s that’s otherwise so minimalist, at their worst they feel an uncharacteristically direct way of filling in the backing story.
 Nonetheless, it’s rewarding, and deeply moving, to see Victor and Miranda work together, supporting one another, through their fantasies.
 It’s powerful that only when facing death do we see how happy they could have been together: the heart of the relationship still beats despite the pain and hurt.
 Their delusions also make for an intense second act, meaning there’s little of the slow down I’d have expected to be built into the premise, creating an urgency about the third.
-Yet it’s when things slow down again that the movie at its best.
+Yet it’s when things slow down once again that the movie is at its best.

 The closing moments, which bookend it, are masterfully judged.
 A transcendent, bittersweet finale that reminds us you don’t need big stars, blood or a huge budget to do great horror.
 Rather it can be a decent story, a solid cast and compelling drama.
 Die, My Dear has all three and really deserves more recognition.
 Had I seen it a few months ago it’d definitely have made my top 5 for 2017, sitting comfortably with such masterpieces as Gerald’s Game and Raw.
 But then, as it goes some lengths to reminds us, it’s no good hanging on to past mistakes.